Visualizations On GDS : Google Data Studio

 Other than being redundant and inefficient at the same time, what makes this kind of reporting not preferable in modern times is the fact that you don’t get to decide directly, and intuitively, the key factors upon which reporting should be done.

 Filled with dull, inactive, and complex tables, bar, pie, area, and scatter plot charts, such reports barely present you with insights if you are not ‘that’ good with numbers and stats.

 And that’s the problem that this modern BI (business intelligence) tool, Google Data Studio (internal link), has chosen to address and solve.
 By delivering the power of data collection, transformation, and analysis directly in your hands, Data Studio Consultant helps your business, or department, in making decisions backed by accurate data, rather than the insights analyzed and delivered by a third party.

 Google Data Studio is cloud-based, free, data visualization and reporting tool that turns your data into informative, easy to read, easy to share, and fully customizable dashboards and reports.
 And all of this can be done simply by its intuitive and user-friendly drag-and-drop features.

 In just a few clicks you can connect with:

 - Google marketing products, such as Google Ads, Analytics, Display & Video 360, Search Ads 360, and more

 - Google consumer products, such as Sheets, YouTube, and Search Console

 - Well known and recognized data bases, such as BigQuery, DoubleClick, CSVs, Adobe Analytics, Amazon, etc.

-Other being reliable and a well known name, a quality that is much needed when it comes to operating and sharing your data, Google Data studio has features that not only make it user to use, but a darling among marketers and data analyst.
+Other being reliable and a well-known name, a quality that is much needed when it comes to operating and sharing your data, Google Data Studio has features that not only make it useful to use but a darling among marketers and data analysts.
 To let you have some of it too, here are the top 5 features that will make you a Data Studio fan too.